jeamesbone/auto-closer-for-canva/README.md

-# meetings-page-auto-closer-for-zoom
+# auto-closer-for-canva

-Automatically closes the page used to launch Zoom meetings and restores focus to the tab you were on beforehand.
-Supports pages launched by Zoom and ZoomGov.
-Easily change the countdown time by clicking one of the offered alternate times in blue.
+Automatically closes the page used to launch the Canva desktop app and restores focus to the tab you were on beforehand.

 ## Safest extension.
 No Permissions Needed.

-Use Zoom for meetings?
-Then this extension will keep your Chrome running fast and smooth by automatically closing the page used to launch Zoom meetings after you've joined and restoring focus to the tab you were on beforehand.

-The most user friendly Redirect Page Closer you'll find in the store that uses the least permissions while giving you the ability to cancel the auto close timer.
-We natively blend in with the Zoom UI for a seamless experience.
-Auto closes the Zoom tab after joining the meeting.

 Complete privacy.
 Contains no analytics.
 Zero dependencies.
 <br>[See our Privacy Policy](PRIVACY_POLICY.md)